Anasuya Sengupta (poet): Education

 She finished her 12th grade from National Public School, Indira Nagar in 1992.
 Sengupta received her B.A. in economics from Lady Shri Ram College for Women, a constituent college of Delhi University in New Delhi, India, where she graduated in 1995 with honours.
 She is noted as a prominent alumni of Lady Shri Ram College for Women Sengupta was invited to recite part of her poem "Silence" at the 2014 Genderknowledge Academic Congress, which was held at her undergraduate alma mater.

 In 1998, she received a master of philosophy degree in development studies from Queen Elizabeth House, Oxford University studying as a Rhodes Scholar.
 She later did her doctoral work in politics at Oxford studying formal and informal structures and practices within the police in Karnataka.
 According to Paul Amar's book New Racial Missions of Policing: International Perspectives on Evolving Law, the title of her thesis at Oxford was "Embedded or Stuck: the Study of the Indian State, its Embeddedness in Social Institutions and State Capacity."
 Sengupta contributed a chapter to this book, entitled, "Concept, Category, and Claim: Insights on Caste and Ethnicity from the Police in India."
-Additionally, Sengupta was a visiting scholar at the University of California, Berkeley from 2007–2009.
+Additionally, Sengupta was a visiting scholar at the University of California, Berkeley from 2007 to 2009.